Introduction:

 This is

-longer and slower drive than taking the I40 but I think it worth the extra time.
+longer and slower drive compare to taking the I-40 but I think it worth the extra time.

 Hackberry